Parker9706/terrace-house-api/README.md

 [Terrace House API Repository](www.github.com/parkerhutcheson/terrace-house-api)

 # Authentication
-No authentication is currently in place, however there is a rate limit of 10,000 requests per 15 minutes.
+No authentication is currently in place, however, there is a rate limit of 10,000 requests per 15 minutes.
 If you exceed this, you will receive a status code 429, and will need to wait before making additional requests.

 Any excessive use of this API will be limited to prevent impact to other users.